 Board of Directors Defined.
-The governing body of the Association shall be a Board of Directors consisting of the Elected Officers, the immediate past president of the Association, and an odd number of REALTOR® members in the association not to exceed eleven (11) directors shall be elected to serve for terms of three (3) years.
+The governing body of the Association shall be a Board of Directors consisting of the Elected Officers, the immediate past president of the Association, and an odd number of REALTOR® members in the association not to exceed fifteen (15) directors shall be elected to serve for terms of three (3) years.
 The Board of Directors shall have the responsibility to establish policy and procedures in order to assure compliance with the Bylaws of the association, and shall be charged with the full responsibility and authority to carry out all business and professional activities of the Association.

 - a.
 Term Limits.
 No director shall serve for more than two consecutive three-year terms. - b.
 Firm Limits.
 No more than three (3) REALTORS® from the same real estate firm may simultaneously serve on the Board of Directors. - c.
 Treasurer Term Limit.
-The position of Treasurer may serve a maximum of 3 consecutive two-year terms.
+The position of Treasurer may serve a maximum of 3 consecutive two-year terms. - d.
+The Big Sky Country MLS President is an automatic seat on the GAR board for the term of the President position.
+This position must follow the term limits in (a). - e.
+The Rocky Mountain Association of REALTOR®/Butte seat is chosen by those agents geographically located in that area.
+This position must follow the term limits in (a).

-d.
 Candidate Requirements of Service.